ipld/ipld/schemas/migration.md

 need to use codegen for the most recent / most preferred version of the schema.
 (This is a good thing!
 We wouldn't want tons of generated code per version to start stacking up in our repos.)
-Parsing of data for other versions can be handled by ipldcbor.Node or other such implementations which are optimized for handling serial data; the migration function is a natural place to build the codegenerated native typed Nodes, and so each half of the process can easily use the Node implementation that is best suited.
+Parsing of data for other versions can be handled by `ipldcbor.Node` or other such implementations which are optimized for handling serial data; the migration function is a natural place to build the codegenerated native typed `Node`s, and so each half of the process can easily use the `Node` implementation that is best suited.